 Inside the piano hall, Jerry finds a room full of pianos all being played simultaneously by severed floating hands.
 It then turns out Dr. Shriek is just a robot built by Mr. Toggle.
 Dr Shriek’s purpose is to spot perfect hands like Jerry’s.
 That’s because Mr. Toggle can’t build perfect robot hands for his collection so he needs to steal them from real people.
 Then the ghost from Jerry’s house shows up and turns the tables on Mr. Toggle by joining forces with the severed hands.
 The ghost and the severed hands then carrying Mr. Toggle away, and he’s never seen or heard from again.
 And that’s basically how it ends.

 Mr. Toggle reminded me of the villainess Sarabeth in Monster Blood, namely in that their logic and motives are utterly baffling.
 To summarize this plot badly: a mechanical genius who works as a janitor builds a bunch of robots so he can open a piano school that murders children and steals their hands.
 I mean, at least we can say that Mr. Toggle knew what he wanted and he went for it.
-But if we’re asking WHY he wanted to kill people, steal their hands, and make them all endlessly play the piano AT THE SAME TIME… I don’t think there’s an answer for that.
+But if we’re asking WHY he wanted to kill people, steal their hands, and make them all endlessly play the piano AT THE SAME TIME… I don’t think there’s an answer to that.
 The heart wants what the heart wants.
-And in this case the heart wants hands.
+And in this case, the heart wants hands.